fkarim20/Meal-Delivery-App/README.md

 # Assignment2Web322
-Welcome to my meal delivery App.
+Welcome to my Meal Delivery App.

 This app contains a list of menu items, a registration and login form validated on the server side.